9 Different Types of Parenting Styles — and How to Decide What's Right For You

 What research says: A key risk in raising kids using this bulldozer-like philosophy is that when they eventually do encounter conflict, they won't be equipped with how to handle it.
 "Kids who receive the best of everything and don't have opportunities to practice defeat will later struggle when coping with life's messy nature," Jenny Grant Rankin, PhD, an educator, author, lecturer and writer for "Psychology Today" told NBC News in an interview.

-What it is: Helicopter parenting refers to "a type of parent who's always hovering over their child's every move," per the Cleveland Clinic.
-This type of parent typically wants to be clued into every action and choice that their little one makes, rarely letting them out their sight to make their own decisions.
+What it is: Helicopter parenting is probably the type of parenting style you've heard referenced most often when referring to overbearing caregivers.
+Helicopter parenting is "a type of parent who's always hovering over their child's every move," per the Cleveland Clinic.
+This type of parent typically wants to be clued into every action and choice their little one makes, rarely letting them out of their sight to make their own decisions.

 Why parents do it: It comes from a place of love and wanting to keep your child healthy and safe.
 But extreme hovering can actually do damage to your child's developments and ability to make their own decisions.